Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   getcap /usr/bin/ping
   # Test: The ping command should still function for unprivileged users.
 Repeat this process for any other minimal-privilege setuid binaries you identify.
   ```
-- Enable FSP in COMPLAIN mode
+- Enable Apparmor in COMPLAIN mode
   ```bash
   # This activates the *complete* AppArmor.d policy (1000+ profiles)
   # DO NOT use aa-complain on /etc/apparmor.d/* — that's legacy.